The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This classic Peanut Brittle recipe is easy to make and great for gift giving year-round.
 It’s buttery, airy, and oh so addicting!

 If you’re new to candy making, then I suggest starting with this Peanut Brittle recipe.
-It’s really simple to make.
+It’s straightforward to make.
 Beth wanted me to share three musts with this recipe:

-- You must have a candy thermometer to make this recipe.
+- A candy thermometer is a MUST to make this recipe.

 - You must be exact with the temperatures.